mohammedaliyy/Yummify/README.md

 - To modify the app, you can edit the HTML, CSS, and JavaScript files as needed.

+- Please feel free to access my hosted website at [**Yummify**](https://yummify-food-recipe.netlify.app/) 🔗 to view my work and learn more about my skills and experience.

 ## API Key

 This app uses the Forkify API to fetch 1.000.000 food recipes.
 You will need to obtain an API key from [Forkify](https://forkify-api.herokuapp.com/) and create `apikey.js` file in `js` folder then store your API key in `API_KEY` variable then `export default`that variable.